 Let’s say we aren’t going to go with the True Custom skates, let’s compare them to the CCM Ribcor 100k hockey skates.
 I’ll just cut it to you straight, the 100k skates are better in general.
 They are a lightweight and comfortable stock skates, but they also cost a lot of money.

 You get a lot of the same emanates in the TF9s, for a way better price.

 Similar situation to the Bauer Vapor Hyperlites.
 If you want to spend up, the Hyperlites are worth it.
 But if not, the TF9 skates are ideal.

 Overall, the True TF9 skates are the best skates you are going to get for the price you pay.
-They are not a budget skate, but they also aren’t an elite top of the line skate.
+They are not a budget skate, but they also aren’t elite top-of-line skate.
 There’s a middle ground that True has found, and it’s perfect for most hockey players.
 Especially those of you that are playing bantams through high school hockey.

-They’re lighweight, comfortable and reasonably priced.
-Yes, you can find higher performing skates on the market, but if you are looking for value per dollar, this is the way to go.
+They’re lightweight, comfortable, and reasonably priced.
+Yes, you can find higher-performing skates on the market, but if you are looking for value per dollar, this is the way to go.

 Thanks for reading!